mestachs/blog/posts/2022-11-12-opening-post.md

 # Introduction

+This _post_ is **just** a show case for all the possibilities of my "nearly" static site generator.

-Just testing and wondering how it's working.
+Just testing mermaid block fences and wondering how it's working.

 ```mermaid
 graph LR